rooklift/dubnium/README.md

 # Usage:

-At this time Dubnium does not really do map generation, so standard usage requires a (decompressed) Halite replay to provide the map.
+Dubnium has its own half-baked mapgen, but you can also load the map from a replay, like so:

 `./dubnium.exe -f replay.json bot1.exe bot2.exe bot3.exe bot4.exe`